Tokyo subway metro pass – Your ticket to navigating Tokyo on the cheap

 The ticket is valid for one day, but you can specify the date when you buy it.

-• Where can I buy the Tokyo Metro Pass?
+Where can I buy the Tokyo Metro Pass?

 The Tokyo Metro 24-hour ticket, the Toei One-Day pass and the Common One-day Ticket for Tokyo Metro and Toei Subway are all "same-day" tickets and can be purchased from the ticket machines in the respective stations.
-The other tickets listed above can be bought in advance online or from certain major stations (including Ueno, Shinjuku, Ginza and Ikebukuro) and in the arrivals lobbies of both Haneda and Narita airports.
+The other tickets listed above can be bought in advance online from Klook, for example, or from certain major stations (including Ueno, Shinjuku, Ginza and Ikebukuro) and in the arrivals lobbies of both Haneda and Narita airports.

-• How much does the Tokyo Metro Pass cost?
+How much does the Tokyo Metro Pass cost?

 The price of a day-pass for the Tokyo underground transport systems starts at 700 yen.
 Tickets for a longer period or which cover more lines are more expensive.
-See the prices listed above for the different types of tickets (prices as of May 2025; subject to change).
+See the prices listed above for the different types of tickets (prices as of April 2026; subject to change).

-• Can I use the Tokyo Metro pass on JR lines?
+Can I use the Tokyo Metro pass on JR lines?

 The various day-passes available cover different lines.
 Only the combination ticket described above covers the JR lines in Tokyo, though.

-• Can I use the Tokyo Subway pass to Narita Airport?
+Can I use the Tokyo Subway pass to Narita Airport?

 The Tokyo Metro/Subway passes do not cover your route to/from Narita or Haneda airports.
 Discounted packages are available, however, that cover transport to/from the airports by limousine bus or express train.
+Read our posts on the cheapest and fastest ways to get to Tokyo from Haneda and Narita.

 Comments